Trump campaigns for Arizona election deniers in a state that will test his power in 2022 and beyond

 There is perhaps nowhere in the country where former President Donald Trump had more success elevating his slate of "Make American Great Again" candidates into formidable 2022 contenders than Arizona, a state he narrowly lost in 2020 where he has relentlessly sought to overturn the presidential election results.

-With less than a month until Election Day, Trump is campaigning in Mesa on Sunday with those hand-selected GOP candidates vying for the top offices in the state: Gubernatorial nominee Kari Lake, US Senate nominee Blake Masters and Secretary of State nominee Mark Finchem.
+With less than a month until Election Day, Trump campaigned in Mesa on Sunday with those hand-selected GOP candidates vying for the top offices in the state: Gubernatorial nominee Kari Lake, US Senate nominee Blake Masters and Secretary of State nominee Mark Finchem.

 All three rose to the top of their fields during the primary contests -- in a state where Trump acolytes have asserted their control over the Republican Party -- by echoing Trump's falsehoods about the 2020 presidential election to varying degrees.

-Note: This story has been updated with remarks from Trump's rally.